OpenDSA/OpenDSA/RST/en/PL/ChurchNumerals.rst

 RP 18 Part 1
 ------------

+This problem will help you recognize and use the Church numerals as well as the representation of the corresponding addition and multiplication operators.
+To get credit for this randomized problem, you must solve it correctly three times in a row.

-.. .. avembed:: Exercises/PL/RP18part1.html ka
+.. avembed:: Exercises/PL/RP18part1.html ka

 Church Booleans
 ---------------